A quick summary:

 And if they cause chaos in the morale of existing employees, you could see employee retention drop substantially.
 Be aware, be alert, and assess them against the person you used to know.

-Ultimately, you should prepare for all scenarios and outcomes.
-Don’t take hiring boomerang employees lightly, and instead dig deep into their reasons for leaving and returning, and treat them equally in the application process, as you would with other candidates.
+Put the priorities of the business first, not the relationships between certain members of HR and leadership teams.
+Don’t take hiring boomerang employees lightly, and instead, dig deep into their reasons for leaving and returning.
+Treat them equally in the application process, as you would with other candidates.

 Remember, act with the intention of boosting employee retention, reducing employee turnover and building a solid team that will thrive for months and years to come.

-Now we’re aware of the pros and cons of hiring former employees, what will your team think about this decision?
+Now we’re aware of the boomerang employees pros and cons, what will your team think about this decision?
 Will they welcome it wholeheartedly?
-Could it actually ruin your employee retention rates?
+Could it ruin your employee retention rates?

 The best way to understand how your team members feel about the situation is simply to ask.
-There’s no better approach than to ask the question.
-It’s in the results that you will find whether it’s a good decision after all.
+There’s no better approach than discussion.
+It’s in these results that you will find whether it’s a good decision after all.

-Now, your team’s response will likely be dictated by their experience of the returning employee.
-Some may have had bad experiences, others could’ve loved their company, leadership style or teamwork traits.
+Now, your team’s response will likely be dictated by their experience with the boomerang employee.
+Some may have had bad experiences, while others could’ve loved their company, leadership style or teamwork traits.

-Actually, you could find yourself one boomerang employee up, and 3 team members down if they cause chaos and conflict.
+Actually, you could find yourself one boomerang employee up, and three talented team members down if they cause chaos and conflict.

-If your potential returner left for reasons of disagreement, negative opinions of others or for some other bad blood, you should definitely not hire them - it’s as simple as that.
+If your boomerang employee left for reasons of disagreement, negative opinions of others or for some other bad blood, you should definitely not rehire them - it’s as simple as that.

-Regardless of how skilled or professional they are, these types of individuals will cause collapse in team morale, happiness and break the strong mould you have built.
+Regardless of how skilled or professional they are, these types of individuals will devastate team morale, happiness and break the strong mould you have built.

-Our best advice to you as HR professional and leader, is to dig deeper into your team’s answers.
+Our best advice to you as an HR professional is to dig deeper into your team’s answers.
 Ask them, on a case-by-case basis, what they think about said boomerang employee returning.

-It’s best to keep these conversations limited to leadership and management teams, as not to create rumours and an uncomfortable return, if you do go ahead with the hire.
+It’s best to keep these conversations limited to leadership and management teams, so as not to create rumours if you don’t go ahead with the hire.